-Students who live in Brown-owned or Brown-leased off-campus housing in Summer 2021 will receive their Spring housing assignments in April.
+Students living in Brown-owned or Brown-leased off-campus housing in Summer 2021 will receive their Spring housing assignments in April.
 When you receive your housing assignment, you will be able to select your date and time of arrival from available time slots over a staggered move-in May 9-11, 2021.

 Brown undergraduates were provided with the following options for their location of study for the Summer 2021 semester, depending on their class year:

 - Maintain their Spring location of study

 - Study remotely outside of the Providence area (defined at 30 miles from campus)

 - Move off campus in the Providence area, except for first-year students and sophomores.

 All undergraduate students enrolled in both the spring and summer terms were given the option to maintain their spring location of study, though housing assignments may change.

 Students choosing “remote” as their location of study did so affirming that you have no intention of visiting the campus or residing within 30 miles of Providence.
 It’s important to understand that, as a remote student, you will not be able to access campus, campus facilities or in-person resources, and you should not interact in-person with any members of the Brown community.
 Choosing remote as your location of study in order to live off campus within 30 miles of Providence without permission from Residential Life is a violation of the Code of Student Conduct.
 Only juniors and seniors are eligible to reside off campus in the Providence area.